 Read on to learn about the statute of limitations on car accidents in Virginia and how an injury attorney can help you.

-What Is the Statute of Limitations on Car Accidents in Virginia?
+What Is the Statute of Limitations for Car Accidents in Virginia?

-Virginia law provides a two-year statute of limitations on car accident claims.
+Virginia law provides a two-year statute of limitations for filing car accident claims.
 A statute of limitations outlines an injured victim’s deadline to file their lawsuit.

 Failing to file within this time bars you from bringing a lawsuit later.